 While I’m still not very good at waiting, I have gotten better.
 Here are five strategies I am currently using:

 - Embrace it.
 I don’t believe anything happens by chance.
 To say it another way, everything happens for a reason.
 If I am waiting, there is something for me to learn.
 Waiting might actually be a gift.

-- Ask the right questions.
-I’ve blogged a lot about this recently.
+Ask the right questions.
+I’ve blogged about this recently.
 An unhelpful question would be “Why can’t they hurry up?” or even “Why is this taking so long?”
 A better question is “What can I learn while I am waiting?” or “How will this kind of waiting make me stronger?”

-- Encourage someone else.
+Encourage someone else.
 One of the best things you can do when you are waiting is get the attention off yourself.
 I have to keep reminding myself, “It’s not all about me.”
-Encouraging someone else while I am waiting doesn’t solve my own problem, of course, but it makes me feel like I am at least doing something—and making a positive contribution.
+Encouraging someone else while I am waiting doesn’t solve my own problem, of course.
+But it makes me feel like I am at least doing something—and making a positive contribution.

 Trust God.
 This is the difficult but important part.
 God has not forgotten about you or me.
 He not only knows exactly what we need; he knows when we need it.
 His timing is perfect.
 I like how Jesus showed up in the story about Lazarus.
 It looked like he was two days late.
 His friend had died.
 But he arrived right on time—for what he wanted to do.